What you need to know about divorce

 Step 4: Recover

 During your divorce, you may experience many emotions.
-You may not experience all of these emotions, but get help from a counsellor to help you work through them.
+You may not experience all of the below mentioned emotions, but get help from a counsellor to help you work through the emotionally-challenging period.

 If you have bottled up your feelings, you'll experience anger.
 This stage often follows denial as you begin to realise what's happened.
-You may blame your partner or be angry at yourself.
+You may blame your partner, experience rage, or be angry at yourself.

-This is a dangerous stage and can last for months or years.
-You can lose all hope and feel that there is no point to life.
+This is a dangerous stage and can last for months.
+You can lose all hope and feel that there's no point to life, and find yourself experiencing a downward mood for most of the day, for a long period of time.

-You do not need to get through your divorce on your own.
-There are many organisations and qualified people who can help you.
+You don't need to get through the challenges of going through a divorce, on your own.
+There are many organisations and professionals who can help you process this challenging life event.
 Try Families South Africa (FAMSA).
 The organisation is an NGO that deals with divorce counselling and provides support for families.
 You can contact them on 021 447 7951.